-Thur BWS Managing behaviour Suggested reading am-pm Managing Behaviour Restorative practice and effective approaches to conflict resolution in the classroom Manage behaviour effectively to ensure a good and safe learning environment Learn that: Establishing and reinforcing routines, including the use of positive reinforcement, can help create an effective learning environment.
+1 Thur BWS Managing behaviour Learning Needs and How to Meet Them.
+Jessica Kingsley Publishers. • Mead, D. (2019) Expert Teacher: Using Pedagogical Content Knowledge to Plan Superb Lessons.
+Independent Thinking Press.
+Suggested reading am- 3 3 33 pm Managing Behaviour Restorative practice and effective approaches to conflict resolution in the classroom TS7 Manage behaviour effectively to ensure a good and safe learning environment Establishing and reinforcing routines, including the use of positive reinforcement, can help create an effective learning environment.
 A predictable and secure environment benefits all pupils and is particularly valuable for pupils with SEN/D. The ability to self-regulate one's emotions affects pupils' ability to learn, their success at school and future lives.
 Teachers can influence pupils' resilience and beliefs about their ability to succeed by ensuring that all pupils have an opportunity to experience meaningful success.
 Beere, J. (2020) Teaching and Learning: Developing Independence and Resilience in all Teachers and Learners.
 Independent Thinking Press.
 Coe, R. et al (2014) What Makes Great Teaching: Review of the Underpinning Research.
 Durham University: UK.
 Follestad, B. and Wroldsen, N. (2018) Using Restorative Circles in Schools: How to Build Strong Learning Communities and Positive Psychosocial Environments.
 Jessica Kingsley Publishers.
 Hansberry, B (2016) A Practical Introduction to Restorative Practice for Schools: Theory, Knowledge, Skills and Guidance.
 London: Jessica Kingsley Publishers.

-Kelly, Jr. et al (2014) The Psychology of Emotion in Restorative Practice: How Affect Script Psychology Explains How and Why Restorative Practice Works.
+Fri am Theme 9: Sessions 1 and 2 Kelly, Jr. et al (2014) The Psychology of Emotion in Restorative Practice: How Affect Script Psychology Explains How and Why Restorative Practice Works.
 London: Jessica Kingsley.
 Yee, B., Sliwka, A. and Rautiainen, M. (2018) Engaging Adolescent Learners: International Perspectives on Curriculum, Pedagogy and Practice.
 Palgrave Macmillan.

-Fri pm TLA (with FT) Curriculum Suggested reading The promotion of pupils' personal development through sequencing of the curriculum and extra-curricular activities.
-Demonstrate good subject and curriculum knowledge Learn that: 1.
+Fri pm TLA (with FT) The promotion of pupils' personal development through sequencing of the curriculum and extracurricular activities.
+TS3 Demonstrate good subject and curriculum knowledge Curriculum Learn that: 1.
 Explicitly teaching pupils the knowledge and skills they need to succeed within particular subject areas is beneficial.
 2. In order for pupils to think critically, they must have a secure understanding of the discipline that they are being asked to think critically about.
 Coe, R. et al (2014) What Makes Great Teaching: Review of the Underpinning Research.
 Durham University: UK.
 Flinders, D. and Thornton, S. (2017) The Curriculum Studies Reader.
 5th ed.
 New York: Routledge.
-6 Wed- Thur School-based Following expert input Mentor support Identify pupils who need new content further broken down.
-Make use of formative assessment.
-Work closely with the Special Educational Needs Co-ordinator (SENCo), special education professionals and the Designated Safeguarding Lead (DSL) under supervision of expert colleagues.
-Observe how expert colleagues adapt lessons, whilst maintaining high expectations for all, and deconstruct this approach.
-Observe how expert colleagues break tasks down into constituent components when first setting up independent practice (e.g. using tasks that scaffold pupils through meta- cognitive and procedural processes) and deconstruct this approach.
-Work with the mentor to observe how planning is designed to incorporate individual support for those students with statements and additional learning needs.
-Trainee activity Spend some time working with the SENCo School-based sessions ITT CPD Special Educational Needs.
-Focus on TS TS5 Adapt teaching to respond to the strengths and needs of all pupils
+6 Wed- Thur School-based Following expert input 1.
+Identify pupils who need new content further broken down.
+Mentor support Work with the mentor to observe how planning is designed to

+- 2. Make use of formative assessment. - 3.
+Work closely with the Special Educational Needs Co-ordinator (SENCo), special education professionals and the Designated Safeguarding Lead (DSL) under supervision of expert colleagues. - 4.
+Observe how expert colleagues adapt lessons, whilst maintaining high expectations for all, and deconstruct this approach. - 5.
+Observe how expert colleagues break tasks down into constituent components when first setting up independent practice (e.g. using tasks that scaffold pupils through meta-cognitive and procedural processes) and deconstruct this approach.